 Average Cost of a Divorce Lawyer

-So, how much does a divorce lawyer cost? – Attorneys usually charge an hourly rate which, however, may range between $150 and $350, depending on the state, complexity of the case, and professional skills of the attorney.
-Given the said, the average divorce attorney cost is $250 throughout the country.
+Attorneys usually charge an hourly rate which, may range between $150 and $350, depending on the state, complexity of the case, and professional skills of the attorney.
+Therefore, the average divorce attorney cost is $250 throughout the country.
 There is evidence indicating that an average divorcing couple spends almost $13.000 on legal fees down the road.

 While most lawyers charge by the hour, there are still 4% of those who offer a flat fee.
-The latter one is usually offered for simple uncontested cases, which usually involve routine matters that can be resolved out of court.
+The latter ones usually take simple uncontested cases, which involve routine matters that can be resolved out of court.

 Average Lawyer Fees for a Divorce by Mutual Consent

-So, how much does an attorney charge for an uncontested divorce? – When it comes to particularly easy cases, one can find a lawyer who will charge either an hourly fee of $100 or a fixed one of $1.000 for drafting a settlement agreement.
+How much does an attorney charge for an uncontested divorce?
+When it comes to particularly easy cases, one can find a lawyer who will charge either an hourly fee of $100 or a fixed one of $1.000 for drafting a settlement agreement.
 One can reduce lawyer costs if he or she hires a lawyer to perform only particular tasks.
-Let us say, lawyers charge for literally everything, including phone calls, emails, legal research, paperwork, etc. Therefore, sometimes it makes sense to retain a professional just for reviewing divorce documents, for example.
+Let us say, lawyers charge for literally everything, including phone calls, emails, legal research, paperwork, etc. Therefore, sometimes it makes sense to retain a professional just for reviewing divorce documents.
 If a case goes to trial, legal costs may go up significantly.
 That is why many couples strive to resolve their disputes out of court.

 How Much is a Divorce Without Lawyers?

-When spouses start a mutual consent divorce and decide to go without professional legal support, their divorce may cost them a few hundred dollars.
-But why does a no fault divorce cost less than a contested one and how much does it cost to get a divorce if both parties agree? – When spouses can agree, they are allowed to develop their settlement agreement without an attorney.
-In this case, their total mutual divorce cost will include only court fees and the costs of their paperwork if they decide to use online paper prep services.
+When spouses initiate a mutual consent divorce and decide to go without professional legal support, their divorce may cost them a few hundred dollars.
+Why does a no-fault divorce cost less than a contested one and how much does it cost to get a divorce if both parties agree?
+When spouses are in agreement, they are allowed to draft their settlement agreement without an attorney.
+In this case, the total mutual divorce cost will include only court fees and the costs of their paperwork if they decide to use online paper prep services.

-On cheap-divorce-online.com, we charge a low price for the preparation of divorce packets that meet the requirements of every state where one can file.
-The prepared documents along with free instructions on how to file those papers are sent to our clients within a few business days so that they can have a fast, yet cheap divorce easily.
+On cheap-divorce-online.com, we charge a low price for the preparation of divorce packets that meet the requirements of the state where one chooses to file for marriage dissolution in.
+The prepared documents along with free instructions on how to file those papers are sent to our clients within a few business days so that they can get a fast, simple, and cheap divorce.